 - Visit Whitepages.com and look up your information.

-- When you find your profile, copy the URL from the address bar of your browser.
+- When you find your profile, copy the URL from your browser’s address bar.

 - Paste the URL into the box on this page and click opt-out.

-- It will prompt you to give a reason why you want to delete this account.
+- It will prompt you to explain why you want to delete this account.
 It will also ask for your phone number for a verification code.

 - You should also tap or click here to submit a support request to have your data removed.
 Choose I need to remove or edit a listing from the dropdown before submitting your request.
-Make sure to also ask that your info is also removed from White Pages Premium.
+Make sure to ask that your info be removed from White Pages Premium.

 Bonus: Get rid of what Google knows about you

 Anyone who knows your Google Account email and digs deep enough can learn plenty about your online activities.
 What’s more, Google will use your history to personalize search results and ads you see.
 This can cause you to miss problematic search results you might have caught otherwise.

 If you haven’t visited your Google Account and privacy settings in a while, now’s the time to do it.
 Here’s how you can clear out your Google activity history:

 - Go to myaccount.google.com and log in.
 You can also visit Google.com while logged in and click the circle icon in the upper right corner of your browser with your image or initials inside.

 - Click Manage your data & personalization, found under Privacy & Personalization.